Home > Health & Wellness > Health Library > Mammogram

 You usually stand during a mammogram.
 One at a time, your breasts will be placed on a flat

-plate that contains the X-ray film.
+plate.
 Another plate is then pressed firmly

 against your breast to help flatten out the breast tissue.
 Very firm